-CENTER hosts a juried and curated thematic slide show as part of the PhotoSummer offerings in Santa Fe.
-The ‘slide’ projection takes place at a different outdoor venue every year.
+CENTER hosts an annual juried and curated thematic slide show exhibition, Summer Slides, as part of the PhotoSummer offerings in Santa Fe.
+The ‘slide’ exhibition and projection takes place at a different outdoor venue every year.
+All events are free and open to the public unless otherwise stated.

 In conjunction with the opening weekend of the Currents New Media Festival.